 Allocations on TACC resources are available to faculty and staff at UT Austin, UT System, TACC Partner Institutions, Texas higher educational institutions and to US academic researchers through the NSF-funded XSEDE project.
 Eligible UT Austin, UT System, TACC Partner, and Texas higher education users can request TACC allocations or XSEDE allocations; other US academic researchers must request XSEDE allocations.

-Allocations on TACC resources are also available to members of the Global Academic Supercomputing Consortium (GASC) program and individuals and groups that engage in collaborative research and development activities with TACC.
-The TACC industrial affiliates program, Science and Technology Affiliates for Research (STAR), also provides allocations on TACC resources.
+Allocations on TACC resources are also available to individuals and groups that engage in collaborative research and development activities with TACC.
+Members of the industrial affiliates program, Science and Technology Affiliates for Research (STAR), may also request allocations on TACC resources.

 |UT Austin||UT System (UTRC)||Texas Higher Education||US Open Science (NSF)||TACC R&D Partners||Industry|